PelleLille/hsl-docs/structures.rst

 variables
 *********

 A static variable is declared within a class statement using the `static` keyword.
 A static variable is namespaced to the scope of the class name and it's initialized at compile time (but can be updated and used at runtime).
-A static variable can only be initialized to a constant value (eg. a number or a string).
+A static variable can only be initialized to a constant expressions which can be evaluated during compile-time.

 .. code-block:: hsl